 The trial tested the hydrogen-powered vehicles—developed in partnership with New Way Trucks—on routes in parts of California, including Concord, Pittsburg, Oakley, Rio Vista and parts of unincorporated Contra Costa.

 “We are proud to partner with Mt.
-Diablo Resource Recovery in pioneering the use of hydrogen fuel cell technology for heavy-duty waste management,” says Hyzon CEO Parker Meeks.
+Diablo Resource Recovery in pioneering the use of hydrogen fuel cell technology for heavy-duty waste management,” Hyzon CEO Parker Meeks says.
 “This successful trial showcases the potential for hydrogen to drive meaningful decarbonization, without sacrificing performance, in challenging sectors like waste and recycling.
 We are excited to be driving forward hydrogen-powered solutions in collaboration with our customers that deliver both environmental and operational benefits.”

 According to Hyzon, the partnership further demonstrated hydrogen’s effectiveness as a sustainable, zero-emission alternative to diesel fuel, aligning with California’s Advanced Clean Fleet requirements and furthering MDRR’s commitment to environmental stewardship and innovation.
 It also represents Hyzon’s 10th trial since July across both of its Class 8 and refuse collection FCETs.